Tetrahydrocannabinolic acid: Arkansas

 As of June 25, 2025, the U.S. 8th Circuit Court of Appeals overturned a lower court's injunction, allowing Arkansas to enforce its ban on hemp-derived THC products, including THCA (listed in some interpretations).
 This ruling means that Act 629, which classifies Delta-8, Delta-9 (above 0.3%), and Delta-10 THC ("Psychoactive hemp-derived cannabinoids" as stated in Act 629, although THCa is not active on its own and is only transformed into Delta-9-THC when heated) as Schedule VI controlled substances in the state, is now enforceable.
 Previously, sales of these products had been temporarily permitted due to the injunction.

+Sweden

+THCA was prohibited in Sweden on 14 July, 2026.
+The substance has been mentioned in 11 calls to the Swedish Poison Information Centre between 2024 and 2026.
+Intake from vaporizers, powder and baked goods was reported and vapes were most common in the calls.
+According to the Public Health Agency's submission to the government, abuse occurs and may increase in Sweden.